 - Ensuring compliance with bylaws, rules and regulations of CREA and Boards/Associations;

-- Administering CREA’s Code of Ethics and Standards of Business Practice;
+- Administering and enforcing CREA’s Code of Ethics and Standards of Business Practice;

 - Providing electronic notice to members, including notice of members meetings in which they are eligible to vote, and notice of the availability of financial statements;